 EnCompass conducted a mid-term evaluation of LWR’s five-year strategic plan.
 The team analyzed the effectiveness of implementation and management of the plan, whether the staff embraces the plan, and the extent to which the plan reflects work being done in the field.
 The evaluation process included a staff survey, interviews, an appreciative workshop and virtual focus groups with field teams, conducted via Adobe Connect.
 The analysis used outcome mapping to assess LWR’s logic model and the cohesion of various plan components.

-A grantee of NDI, FEFA is an independent, nonpartisan Institution working to ensure that all democratic processes are implemented transparently through networking, citizen participation, and good governance.
+A grantee of the National Democratic Institute (NDI), FEFA is an independent, nonpartisan Institution working to ensure that all democratic processes are implemented transparently through networking, citizen participation, and good governance.
 EnCompass assessed FEFA's program management, administrative and financial capacities, and offered recommendations for future organizational strengthening.
 EnCompass used an appreciative evaluation process that included individual stakeholder interviews and group visioning discussions.

 EnCompass provided technical assistance to the United Nations (UN) Working Group on Gender-Based Violence and the Government of Vietnam to implement recommendations featured in two recent studies on violence against women in Vietnam.
 EnCompass conducted research on global best practices related to the recommendations of both studies, and planned and facilitated a strategic visioning workshop with government, civil society, donors, and other stakeholders in Vietnam.

 EnCompass supported the launch of a comprehensive strategy to intensify the fight against HIV/AIDS in the workplace throughout World Bank country offices.
 EnCompass conducted needs assessments, developed a results framework, and promoted learning activities and train-the-trainer workshops in six World Bank regions.
 EnCompass designed training approaches for World Bank staff in five regions of the world on HIV/AIDS.